 The supplemental use of glucosamine is typically recommended for people with symptoms of bone and joint degradation, loose tendons, tissue injury, pain and range of motion loss.
 If your daily routine consists of activities that constantly call on the strength of your tissue, bones, joints or ligaments, looking into the potential benefits that could arise from supplemental use may actually help!

 Below are some of the studies conducted on Glucosamine to test for its potential health benefits:

 - Research has shown a 13-point reduction in pain relief on a scale of 0-100 for patients tested with common symptoms of knee osteoarthritis.
 Link to the study

-- Decreases in osteoarthritis pain have been reported in test conducted.
+- Decreases in osteoarthritis pain have been reported in a test conducted.
 Link to the study

-- While there is pending research to inevitably conclude the potential effects glucosamine could have on the rate of recovery for tissue damage, the tests that have been conducted point to a slight acceleration in the rate of rehabilitation for patients suffering from tissue related problems.
+- While there is pending research to inevitably conclude the potential effects glucosamine could have on the rate of recovery for tissue damage, the tests that have been conducted point to a slight acceleration in the rate of rehabilitation for patients suffering from tissue related problems Good news.
 Link to the study

 - Slight increases in range of motion have been noticed in clinical tests conducted on glucosamine.
 Link to the study

 Research surrounding the effectiveness of glucosamine is still very minimal and continues to develop.
 I want to be very clear here that just because there are a few studies that indicate some benefit do not necessary mean those benefits are absolute.

 With that being said it, based on the limited studies done and the indications there may be some real benefit — however minimal that might be, it doesn’t hurt to try supplementing with glucosamine if you’re experiencing joint pain, cartilage degradation or any other symptoms related to osteoarthritis.
 Or, if you are a hard training athlete putting a lot of stress on your joints and tendons (such as weight lifting, running, Muay Thai, etc).